-4.1.2 Calculations for 1D and 2D IR-Tracc for WorldSID 50th Male RibEye dY = change in RibEye Y (relative) = Yo - y(t) where y(t) is the RibEye Y at time t dX = change in RibEye X (relative)
+4.1.2 Calculations for 1D and 2D IR-Tracc for WorldSID 50th Male RibEye dY = change in RibEye Y (relative) = Yo - y(t) where y(t) is the RibEye Y at time t<math>dX = change in RibEye X (relative)<math>dZ = change in RibEye Z (relative)

 To calculate what an IR-Tracc would report, we need the pre-event length of the IR-Tracc and the relative X, Y, and Z data from the RibEye.
 We can use the absolute position data from the RibEye to determine the IR-Tracc Pot pre-event length.
-Please refer to Figure 24 (on the next page), where the symbol definitions and calculations are as follows:
+Please refer to Figure 25 (on the next page), where the symbol definitions and calculations are as follows: